piscinajs/piscina/README.md

   });
 }
 ```
-In this example, we import `FixedQueue` from the `piscina` package and use it as the `taskQueue` option when creating a new Piscina pool.
-This allows users to take advantage of the performance improvements offered by `FixedQueue` before it becomes the default task queue implementation.
+**Note** The `FixedQueue` will become the default task queue implementation in a next major version.

 ## Current Limitations (Things we're working on / would love help with)